West prepares sanctions as Russia presses on with Crimea takeover

 Reuters was not immediately able to confirm the Bild report and European diplomats said the choice had not yet been made and was unlikely to include business leaders.

-"(Business interests) is not the target initially, the focus is on the political decision that has been taken to act in Crimea and destabilize Ukraine," said one diplomat involved in the negotiations.
+"(Business interests) is not the target initially, the focus is on the political decision that has been taken to act in Crimea and destabilise Ukraine," said one diplomat involved in the negotiations.

 Rosneft spokesman Mikhail Leontyev said sanctions on his firm's boss would be "stupid, petty and obvious sabotage of themselves most of all.
 I think it will primarily affect Rosneft's business partners in the West in an extraordinary way."
 Gazprom and the Kremlin declined to comment.